 Moreover, in the year 2001, the sanctuary was separated into two parts, is Periyar East and Periyar West.
 While in the year 2004, the Periyar Foundation was formed and about 148 km2 Goodrich Range was added to the reserve.

 The Periyar National Park has dominant flora and fauna, that is as follows

 Flora of Periyar National Park

-The park comprises of the tropical evergreen, semi-evergreen as well as deciduous forests.
-It includes Banyan, Sacred Fig, Teak, Royal Poinciana, Kino, Sandalwood, Rosewood, Mangoes, Bamboos, Jacarandas, Jamun, Tamarind, Gloriosa lily and many more.
+The park comprises tropical evergreen, semi-evergreen as well as deciduous forests.
+It includes Banyan, Sacred Fig, Teak, Royal Poinciana, Kino, Sandalwood, Rosewood, Mangoes, Bamboos, Jacarandas, Jamun, Tamarind, Gloriosa lily, and many more.